gnuton/asuswrt-merlin.ng/README.md

 ### Thanks to
 - Asus for the GPLs and HW samples.
 - Upstream Asus Merlin [devs](https://github.com/RMerl/asuswrt-merlin.ng/graphs/contributors)
+- [CircleCI](https://circleci.com/) for providing a powerful CI infra for building the images on the cloud.

 ---------------------
 ### How can I help?